myclabs/Work/doc/RabbitMQ.md

 ![Diagram](RabbitMQ-diagram.jpg)

-On you client side, you can use `runBackground` like so:
+On you client side, you can use `run` like so:

 ```php
 $completed = function () {